Nyveon/malla-fcfm/README.md

 ### General features

-- [ ] SASS for repetitive CSS.
+- [x] SASS for repetitive CSS.
 - [ ] Typescript for better code quality.
-- [ ] Maybe look into a templating engine.
+- [x] Maybe look into a templating engine.
+(Looked into it, not necessary for the scope of this project)
 - [ ] Installation and contribution documentation.
 - [ ] Perfect responsive design.
 - [ ] Check load times and accesibility data.